stephenlb/pubnub-mongo-pipe/blog.md

  - Use a Ruby or Node.JS Service to stream the data out of MongoDB as it is written in real-time.

-Simple enough, yes, though it requires moving peices.
+Simple enough, yes, though it requires moving pieces.
-We simplimifed the process and built two modules, one in `Ruby` and one in `HTML5`.
+We simplified the process and built two modules, one in `Ruby` and one in `HTML5`.
 We'll walk through the methods for getting you started and how to hook into the stream on your iPhone App.
-You can fast-track the tutorial and go strait to the GitHub Repository or `gem install mongopipe` pacakge for ruby.
+You can fast-track the tutorial and go strait to the GitHub Repository or `gem install mongopipe` package for ruby.

 ### GitHub Repository